JoshuaHartz/Intro-to-Wireshark/README.md

 ### Useful basic built in tools

-1. The statistics tab, more often than not you will find the answer you are looking for in the statistics tab, and if not you can find something that will help you get closer to the answer.
+1. The **Statistics** tab, more often than not you will find the answer you are looking for in the statistics tab, and if not you can find something that will help you get closer to the answer.
 The main features that I always use in the statistics tab are; Capture file properties, conversations, and endpoints.
 Capture file properties tells you basic information about the pcap.
 Conversations gies you detailed information about the types of conversations that happened and lets you choose what protocols to focus in on, very useful for analyzing captures that may contain a port scan.
 Endpoints is similar to conversations but it highlights each of the destinations.

-2. The Telephony tab is good for if you suspect any VOIP or telephone calls happening.
+2. The **Telephony** tab is good for if you suspect any VOIP or telephone calls happening.
 There are alot of protocols it covers but Its rare you will see them used.
 Since they are all sorted by protocol, if you see a protocol in the list that is being used, try to view it in telephony.
 Worst thing that could happen is that wireshark crashes on you.

-3. The Wireless tab, very useful for simple wireless questions like finding BSSID's and certain information about wireless networks and access points.
+3. The **Wireless** tab, very useful for simple wireless questions like finding BSSID's and certain information about wireless networks and access points.
 Also for anything about bluetooth this is your tab.

-4. The Analyze tab.
+4. The **Analyze** tab.
 This tab is good for follwing certain conversation steams to see if there is any desireable info in the packets or special information you may need.
 You can also view some example filters and use them, I will be doing the next section here on filters.

 <br>